RareSkills/blog/eip-150-and-the-63-64-rule-for-gas/eip-150-and-the-63-64-rule-for-gas.md

 ## Conclusions

 To summarize, the EIP-150 was introduced to prevent the Call Depth Attack.
-It does this by enforcing 63/64 rule specification, the implications for this are that even when explicitly forwarding all the [gas left](https://www.rareskills.io/post/solidity-gasleft) in a call, a fraction will still be reserved for the calling contract.
+It does this by enforcing the 63/64 rule specification, the implications for this are that even when explicitly forwarding all the [gas left](https://www.rareskills.io/post/solidity-gasleft) in a call, a fraction will still be reserved for the calling contract.

 ### Learn more